-To obtain accurate Free Chlorine reading, the Sensor must be installed into the Flow Cell to prevent air bubbles formation on the membrane, proper spacing between the sensor and the installation wall, and laminar flow across the membrane.
+To obtain accurate Chlorine dioxide readings, the Sensor must be installed into the Flow Cell to prevent air bubbles formation on the membrane while maintaining proper spacing between the sensor and the installation wall, and laminar flow across the membrane.
 Make sure sensor and flow cell are oriented vertically or no more than 45 degrees below vertical (SEE FIG 2B).